Reset Your Nervous System: 2 Simple Somatic Tools

 As you move and note what you feel, just stay with the sensation and breathe through it.
 For example, if you begin to feel anxiety in your belly, as much as you can, just stay with it, breathe through it, and move your body.
 You will find after 1-2 minutes of focusing in this area, the sensation begins to dissipate.
 It may move to a different area of your body- in which case repeat the process.
 Most of the time repeating this process a few times will bring you to a place of calm, peace and reset your nervous system,

-I like to do this practice to different types of music depending on my my mood- for example, if I am feeling emotional, I will use intense, emotional music (such as Mixhound) to really bring these feelings to the surface so I can move through them
+I like to do this practice to different types of music depending on my my mood- for example, if I am feeling emotional, I will use intense, emotional music to really bring these feelings to the surface so I can move through them

 It’s your practice, and your time to really explore your body and all it’s beautiful sensations.